iitis/QuantumWalk.jl/docs/src/type_hierarchy.md

 end
 ```

 At the moment `CTQW` and `Szegedy` walks are implemented.
+Note that arbitrary
+quantum walk model should consist of `measure`, `evolve` and `check_qwdynamics` for basic pure walk simulation.

 ## Quantum dynamics hierarchy

 The main supertype is `QWDynamics`.
-As the algorithms and analysis usually differs,
+As the algorithms and analysis usually differs strongly,
-subtypes of `QWDynamics` are a composite types.
+subtypes of `QWDynamics` should be mostly a composite types.

 Any `QWDynamics` should consist of at least two parameters: `model`, which is a
 quantum walk model, and `parameters`, which is a dictionary consisting of values